Taxi Driver: Critical response

-The film received critical acclaim.
-Roger Ebert instantly praised it as one of the greatest films he had ever seen, claiming:
+Taxi Driver received universal critical acclaim.
+Roger Ebert of the Chicago Sun-Times instantly praised it as one of the greatest films he had ever seen, claiming:

 Taxi Driver is a hell, from the opening shot of a cab emerging from stygian clouds of steam to the climactic killing scene in which the camera finally looks straight down.
 Scorsese wanted to look away from Travis's rejection; we almost want to look away from his life.
 But he's there, all right, and he's suffering.

+Writing for The New Yorker, Pauline Kael called it the "fevered story of an outsider in New York, a man who can't find any point of entry into human society" and describes it as "more feverish" than Mean Streets.
+Kael goes on to say that no other film "has ever dramatized urban indifference so powerfully."

-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 96% based on 96 reviews and an average rating of 9.1/10.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 162 reviews and an average rating of 9.1/10.
 The website's critical consensus reads, "A must-see film for movie lovers, this Martin Scorsese masterpiece is as hard-hitting as it is compelling, with Robert De Niro at his best."
-Metacritic gives the film a score of 94 out of 100, based on reviews from 23 critics, indicating "universal acclaim."
+Metacritic gives the film a score of 94 out of 100, based on reviews from 23 critics, indicating "universal" acclaim".

 Taxi Driver was ranked by the American Film Institute as the 52nd-greatest American film on its AFI's 100 Years...100 Movies (10th Anniversary Edition) list, and Bickle was voted the 30th-greatest villain in a poll by the same organization.
 The Village Voice ranked Taxi Driver at number 33 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
-Empire also ranked him 18th in its "The 100 Greatest Movie Characters" poll, and the film ranks at No. 17 on the magazine's 2008 list of the 500 greatest movies of all time.
+Empire also ranked him 18th in its "The 100 Greatest Movie Characters" poll, and the film ranks at 17 on the magazine's 2008 list of the 500 greatest movies of all time.

 Time Out magazine conducted a poll of the 100 greatest movies set in New York City.
-Taxi Driver topped the list, placing at No. 1.
-Schrader's screenplay for the film was ranked the 43rd-greatest ever written by the Writers Guild of America.
-In contrast, Leonard Maltin gave a rating of only 2 stars and called it a "gory, cold-blooded story of a sick man's lurid descent into violence" that was "ugly and unredeeming".
+Taxi Driver topped the list.
+Schrader's screenplay was ranked the 43rd-greatest ever written by the Writers Guild of America.
+Taxi Driver was also ranked as the 44th best-directed film of all time by the Directors Guild of America.
+In contrast, Leonard Maltin gave a rating of 2 stars (out of 4) and called it a "gory, cold-blooded story of a sick man's lurid descent into violence" that was "ugly and unredeeming".

 In 2012, in a Sight & Sound poll, Iranian filmmaker Asghar Farhadi selected Taxi Driver as one of his 10 best films of all time.
-Quentin Tarantino also listed the movie among his 10 greatest films of all time.
+Game designer Hideo Kojima named it as one of his four favorite films, though he noted his preferences shift over time.

+The February 2020 issue of New York magazine lists Taxi Driver as among "The Best Movies That Lost Best Picture at the Oscars".